 The following changes are in effect to help keep our employees and citizens safe and to help stop the spread of the COVID-19 virus.
 This information will be updated regularly as more information becomes available.

 Essential services remain in operation.

 - Clandeboye and Earl Grey Waste Disposal Grounds and Eco-Centres - waste disposal grounds remain operational and all areas are now open.
 Please do not enter the Eco-Centre building and please practice social distancing and do not come within 2 meters of staff.

 - Waste Disposal Ground Visits - Residents are requested to limit/minimize the frequency of visits to the waste disposal grounds at this time.
 Reduce your trips by composting on your own property, store recyclables and defer trips as much as possible.

 - Public Works Operations - operations will continue as usual but the public is requested to abide by the social distancing requirements and are advised to not approach public works staff.
 If you need to discuss an issue, please call the Public Works Office at 204-738-2076 or email email@example.com.

 - R.M.
-Run Recreation Programs and Events - most programs and events have been postponed until further notice or cancelled.
+Run Recreation Programs and Events - all programs and events have been postponed until further notice or cancelled.
 Keep up to date on any changes at https://www.rmofstandrews.com/p/program-registrations

 The following community cancellation and closure information will be updated on an ongoing basis: